We got broadcast excellence as you've come to know, love, and expect.

 The first day of stories is as I just related to you.

-Now, if the first version is true, how could anybody in the guard say you need protection if they don't know he's going to his house?
+Now, if the first version is true, how could anybody in the guard say, you need protection if they don't know he's going to his house?

-That's the first day's story.
+That's the first day story.

 He asked for the escort.

-I told him I was going to the superdome and I was going there, and then I was going to go to my home, and I said, No, you can't do that because you you you get shot at, you snipers out there, you need us to go with you.
+His story is, no, I told him I was going to the superdome and I was going there and then I was going to go to my home.

-And you your guess is as good as ours as to why Congressman William Jefferson, Democrat Louisiana, would say that.
+And your guess is as good as ours as to why Congressman William Jefferson, Democrat Louisiana, would say that.

-But if the first version of this story is true, the guard had no idea they were going to be going to his house, and they had no idea that he was going to be coming out of the house with a laptop, three suitcases, and a freezer, in which case they had no idea that he would might look like a looter.
+But if the first version of this story is true, the guard had no idea they were going to be going to his house and they had no idea that he was going to be coming out of the house with a laptop, three suitcases, and a freezer, in which case they had no idea that he might look like a looter.

-So it's this is not easy.
+So this is not easy.

-Yes, Mr. Snerdley, a question.
+Yes, Mr. Snirdley, a question?

-Uh but who knows how much of it there was.
+But who knows how much of it there was.

-I just don't know this.
+Just don't know this.

-But uh with all the sniping and looting and shooting going on, it was understandable that somebody didn't want to take a chance.
+But with all the sniping and looting and shooting going on, it was understandable that somebody didn't want to take a chance.

 I mean, who would know this?